dailybruin/the-stack/_posts/2015-09-20-introducing-lyst.md

 ---
 [Lyst is our new real-time analytics dashboard](http://lyst.dailybruin.com/) powered by [Google Analytics](http://google.com/analytics/).

-The project was originally just a solution to provide our staff of over 250 people easy, on-demand access to our user analytics.
+The project was originally just a solution to provide our staff of more than 250 people easy, on-demand access to our user analytics.

 We decided to go one step further and make it a tool to publicly display our analytics.